Apple Cranberry Stuffing {vegan & gluten-free}

-Think you can't enjoy stuffing if you're avoiding gluten?
+Think you can’t enjoy stuffing if you’re avoiding gluten?
 Think again!
-This vegan and gluten-free Apple Cranberry Stuffing recipe is moist and flavorful!
+This vegan, gluten-free Apple Cranberry Stuffing recipe is delicious!

 Adapted From an Old Family Recipe

-While tasty gluten-free bread can be tough to find—it tends to be dry—that not-so-good bread is great for stuffing!
-This Apple Cranberry Stuffing is adapted from a favorite pre-gluten-free family recipe.
-And I have to say; I think it might be better than the original!
+Gluten-free bread is often dry and not very tasty.
+But that not-so-good bread is great for stuffing!
+This recipe is adapted from a favorite pre-gluten-free family recipe.
+And I have to say, I think it might be better than the original!

-In addition to switching out the bread, I also had to rethink the fat.
-I use to make this stuffing with a stick and a half of butter!
+In addition to swapping out the bread, I had to rethink the fat.
+I used to make this stuffing with a stick and a half of butter!
 I opted to replace the butter with olive oil and vegetable broth.
 It worked like a charm.

 Simple Ingredients